Business Advisory Services

 Posted Sunday, May 25, 2025

 We exhaustively discussed what time counts for participation in an earlier section as well.
 Investor and research times do not count.
 Travel time might count depending on your facts (the window is small).
-Acquisition time might count if you complete the purchase (convert investor hours to acquisition hours).
+Acquisition time will count for material participation when considering a short-term rental property.

 Obvious activities that count include repairs and maintenance, scheduling or managing contractors, showing the rental property to prospective guests, managing your advertising and rental platforms, collecting rent, and shopping for supplies.